Adaptive Entropy-Driven Sensor Selection in a Camera-LiDAR Particle Filter for Single-Vessel Tracking: Conclusion

 Beyond estimation performance, the adaptive configuration can be interpreted as a lightweight sensor-management mechanism: by activating only the modality expected to be most informative at each fusion bin, it can reduce computational and communication load and enable \emph{retasking} of non-selected sensors to other objectives (e.g., additional targets, classification, or archival recording).
 These benefits depend on platform-level support for selective throttling (e.g., duty-cycling or reduced-rate processing) and are not unconditional: aggressive single-sensor selection reduces redundancy and can increase sensitivity to occlusions or modality-specific failure modes.
 Accordingly, practical deployments should incorporate conservative fallback rules (e.g., temporarily reverting to multi-sensor updates when uncertainty increases)~\cite{hero2011sensormanagement}.

-The proposed framework is modular and constitutes a baseline that will be extended to richer heterogeneous sensing suites, including multiple cameras (RGB/IR/thermal), passive acoustic arrays, marine radar, and laser-based sensors, enabling fusion across fundamentally different physical modalities.
+The proposed approach is modular and constitutes a baseline that will be extended to richer heterogeneous sensing suites, including multiple cameras (RGB/IR/thermal), passive acoustic arrays, marine radar, and laser-based sensors, enabling fusion across fundamentally different physical modalities.
 Heterogeneous multi-sensor maritime tracking has been widely motivated to improve robustness under varying operating conditions (including visibility and weather effects)~\cite{helgesen2022asv_heterogeneous}.
-Future work will transition from single-target tracking to multi-target tracking with principled data association, and will improve robustness to adverse weather/sea-state and long-range operation via enhanced detection models, range-dependent uncertainty calibration, and more expressive motion models.
+Although the evaluation is limited to a single recorded real-world trajectory from one deployment site, the sequence is operationally diverse, containing multiple marina entry and exit maneuvers as well as strongly non-linear motion with sharp turns.
+The results should therefore be interpreted as a case study demonstrating operating-regime behavior, rather than as a statistically broad benchmark.
+Broader validation across multiple trajectories, vessel types, and environmental conditions remains future work.
+Also, future work will transition from single-target tracking to multi-target tracking with principled data association, and will improve robustness to adverse weather/sea-state and long-range operation via enhanced detection models, range-dependent uncertainty calibration, and more expressive motion models.
+Also, an important next step is to replace the current unweighted joint update with an explicit reliability-aware fusion mechanism, for example via state-dependent uncertainty scaling or sensor-specific weighting of the measurement likelihoods.
+Another major next step is comparison against conventional multi-sensor tracking baselines, such as Extended Kalman Filter, Unscented Kalman Filter, and Ensemble Kalman Filter based fusion and track-level fusion methods, in order to position the proposed particle-filter approach more broadly against alternative estimator families.
 Finally, automated synchronization and online calibration updates would reduce reliance on manual anchor events and improve deployability in long-duration real-world surveillance~\cite{xiong2022_online_temporal_calib,persic2021_online_multisensor_calib}.